 After visiting Modhera Sun temple, we headed towards Patan, the city well-known for its Patola Sarees.
-I was excited as my wait was about to over to visit this beautiful place which is famous for Patola and UNESCO World heritage site-Rani ki Vav.
+I was excited as my wait was about to over to visit this beautiful place which is famous for Patola and UNESCO World heritage site- Rani ki Vav ,Patan.

-There are several monuments in India which attracts so many travellers from all over the world.
-Rani Ki vav is also an amazing piece of architecture and history of that glorious era of Gujarat.
+There are several UNESCO World Heritage Sites in India which attracts so many travelers from all over the world.
+Rani Ki vav ,Gujarat OR Queen’s step well is also an amazing piece of architecture and history of that glorious era of Gujarat.

 As like Modhera Sun temple, Rani ki vav also built-in the complex Maru- Gurjara architectural style, reflecting mastery of this complex technique and great beauty of it in detail and proportions.
 It is designed as an inverted temple, where one steps down various levels to the water; further divided into seven levels of stairs with sculptural panels of high artistic quality.